 Many injured accident victims file a claim with their insurance carrier on their own.
 Unfortunately, if the claim gets denied, they often try to go through the appeals process on their own as well.
 The problem, however, is that the process can be complex and they are up against an insurance company who has its own attorneys and a bottom line it is trying to protect.
 Hiring an attorney with experience in car accident cases and insurance claim denials puts someone in your corner who has the legal knowledge, extensive skill in negotiation, and the resources to help you get the maximum amount of compensation available to you.

-With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH), or contact us online to schedule your free consultation and case review.
+With offices across both Florida coasts, you can easily reach Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH), or contact us online to schedule your free consultation and case review.

 800 North Belcher Road